-(VIDEO) Recently I had the privilege of being invited by Jay Leno to his BIG DOG GARAGE in Burbank, CA. Jay was interested in learning about leather plates so we taped a short video segment.
-We hope you enjoy it.
-Would you like to order your own Leather License Plate(s)?
-Click here to download the Information & Order Form
+(VIDEO) A while back I had the privilege of being invited by Jay Leno to his BIG DOG GARAGE in Burbank, CA. Jay was interested in learning about leather license plates so we made a short video segment; hope you enjoy it!
+Would you like to purchase or have repaired your own leather license plate?
+Click to read and print the Information & Order Form